 Sure, this year might be a little bit different because of the coronavirus pandemic, but we’re not letting that stop us doing what we do best – putting on a great show and having a good time.
 That’s why – for the first time ever – this year’s Winter Festival events will be taking place virtually.
 We will be bringing some of Scotland’s best performers to the comfort of your own home, with a selection of stunning performances across music, poetry, visual art and more.

-Starting with a series of events taking place over the weekend of St Andrew’s Day (27 – 30 November) we invite you to curl up on the sofa, get that tartan blanket out, pour yourself a wee dram of whisky and enjoy the shows.
+So, we invite you to curl up on the sofa, get that tartan blanket out, pour yourself a wee dram of whisky and enjoy the shows.

 Let us introduce you to the performers: